Shika-B/wav-decoder/README.md

 # wav-decoder
 A toy .wav file format decoder in Rust.
-My goal is to play with Fast Fourier Transform algorithm(s).
+My goal is just to play around with Fast Fourier Transform algorithm(s).

 My main reference for the specification of the format is: http://soundfile.sapp.org/doc/WaveFormat/